decalage2/oletools/README.md

 News
 ----

+- **2019-12-03 v0.55**:
+    - olevba:
+        - added support for SLK files and XLM macro extraction from SLK
+        - VBA Stomping detection
+        - integrated pcodedmp to extract and disassemble P-code
+        - detection of suspicious keywords and IOCs in P-code
+        - new option --pcode to display P-code disassembly
+        - improved detection of auto execution triggers
+    - rtfobj: added URL carver for CVE-2017-0199
+    - better handling of unicode for systems with locale that does not support UTF-8, e.g. LANG=C (PR #365)
+    - tests:
+        - test files can now be encrypted, to avoid antivirus alerts (PR #217, issue #215)
+        - tests that trigger antivirus alerts have been temporarily disabled (issue #215)
 - **2019-05-22 v0.54.2**:
     - bugfix release: fixed several issues related to encrypted documents and XLM/XLF Excel 4 macros